taof211/eJPT-Lab-Writeups/Cheatsheets/eJPT-Field-Manual.md

     msf6 > use exploit/multi/http/tomcat_jsp_upload_bypass
     ```

-- If find Local File Inclusion and Remote File Inclusion
+- If find Local File Inclusion and Remote File Inclusion (reading source code can help identify the vulnerabilities sometime)
-    Switch to the LFI/RFI & Web Attack Payloads Quick Reference Guide
+    Use the LFI/RFI & Web Attack Payloads to exploit the site

 ### LFI/RFI & Web Attack Payloads